 The statistics for engagement in this kind of distribution are surprising.
 Back in 2015, a study from Syndacast showed that putting the word “Video” in the subject of an email increased its open rate by 19%.
 The same study showed that doing this can also reduce your unsubscribe rate by 26%.

 When distributing your video by email, be sure to embed your video into the email itself and enable autoplay to start when the email is opened.
-Surround your email in a short piece of content or a message that addresses the reader directly and includes a call to action at the end.
+Surround your email with a short piece of content or a message that addresses the reader directly and includes a call to action at the end.

 This is where you want all of your viewers to end up eventually.
 For this reason, posting your video directly to your website is essential.
 If done right, you may not even have to lure them in from other channels.
 Google recognizes that viewers who click on video links on the owner’s website tend to stay longer than links on other pages, causing your website to rank higher over time.